jacklsteiniv/rent_control/README.md

 I utilized the Zillow API for retrieving neighborhood data (the average home price) for a given city and state.
 I used Node on the server side to make API calls, while consuming that data with Angular/Ionic on the client side.
 A user is able to log in, answer questions (budget, their preferences for schools, crime, and walkability in a neighborhood), and then search a city and state to receive personalized recommendations for neighborhoods.

+##User Flow/Experience

+Below is a walk-through of how a user may interact with Rent Control:

 ##Installation Instructions

-The application is hosted on Amazon Web Services (EC2) at http://ec2-54-191-27-68.us-west-2.compute.amazonaws.com:8000/.
-To run the application locally, it will be necessary to install the following:

--Node
--MongoDB
--Express
--Angular
--Ionic

-The application can be served locally using 'ionic serve --lab' on port 8100, to simulate the mobile experience from a desktop.
+The server side of this application is hosted at https://rent-control-ionic.herokuapp.com.
+The front end must be served locally using Ionic to provide the best mobile experience.
+This application is designed for mobile devices using the Ionic/Cordova framework; if you'd like to beta-test the app, please let me know and I'd be happy to send you instructions for doing so.

 ##Hurdles/Challenges/Next Steps